mikeshardmind/SinbadCogs/.github/CODE_OF_CONDUCT.md

+The below was the code of conduct for this repository. with a no longer monitored email adress removed:

 This document provides community guidelines for a safe, respectful, productive, and collaborative place for any person who is willing to contribute to the code provided in this respository.

 The document applies in all “collaborative spaces” in which the code is being collaborated on, which is defined as communications channels used for purposes of collaboration on the code (such as issue comments, submitted patches, commit comments, etc.).